 \subsection{Contributions}

-This paper studies multiparametric optimization in general conic linear optimization problems in which either the objective function or the right hand side is perturbed along many fixed directions.
-We first establish the connection by showing that the conic representable set defined by (\ref{primalcone1}) or (\ref{primalcone2}) is viewed as the feasible region of a appropriately defined mpCLO problem, although this connection does not seem to be easily identifiable.
-We then develop the classical duality theory by using two set-valued mappings to relate the two conic representable sets.
-This treatment makes it possible to tie together some known, yet scattered, results and to derive new ones.
-All these results can be used to develop the optimal partition approach given in \cite{AD92} for parametric LPs and in \cite{GG08} for parametric SDPs and to discuss parametric analysis of conic linear optimization problems.
+This study investigates multiparametric optimization in general CLO problems in which either the objective function or the right-hand side is perturbed along many fixed directions.
+First, we establish the connection by showing that the conic representable set defined by (\ref{primalcone1}) or (\ref{primalcone2}) is viewed as a projection of the feasible set of an appropriately defined mpCLO problem, although this connection is not easily identifiable.
+We then develop classical duality theory using set-valued mappings to relate the two conic representable sets.
+This treatment makes it possible to combine some known, yet scattered, results and derive new ones.
+All these results can be used to develop the optimal partition approach given in \cite{AD92} for parametric LPs and \cite{GG08} for parametric SDPs.